 Mavis Beacon - The Mavis Beacon online tool can help improve keyboarding skills, increase speed and increase accuracy.
 The quicker you can keyboard, the quicker you can complete those important tasks, from resume writing to web-based job searches and online applications.
 Learn to type the correct way to increase productivity and lead you to a better paying job.

 Many people don't realize that we can offer you a unique, customized funding package that can cover vocational training, attending school, or whatever credentials you need to be successful at a future job.
 These are called "Individual Training Accounts," so ask us about details.
 Each ITA is developed around an individual's interests and abilities; here is some background information on how the program works.

 To FIND A TRAINER who is certified to work with you, click here.

-To BECOME A TRAINER certified with Denver Workforce Development in 2015, please know that we are changing the application and performance requirements.
+To BECOME A TRAINER certified with Denver Workforce Development, please know that we are changing the application and performance requirements.
 Information will be available soon.

 Manual - Trainer Certification Process (available soon)

 This is an annual certification process; you will need to re-apply each year.

 Tomorrow looks a whole lot brighter when you get your GED!

 With a high school credential, more doors open--to a better job, college, and the respect you deserve.
 In terms of earning power, it is widely estimated that having a GED can boost your income by more than $10,000 each year.